rename-this/vhs/site/content/Architecture/_index.md

 ## Concepts

-The architecture of `vhs` is built around the concept of a data flow, a directed graph that represents the routing of a stream of data through sofrware components that act on that data stream.
+The architecture of `vhs` is built around the concept of a data flow, a directed graph that represents the routing of a stream of data through software components that act on that data stream.
 In a data flow graph, nodes represent software components that originate, terminate, or modify the data stream passing through them, and edges represent the data stream passing between components.
 A data flow graph might look something like this: